xcart/xcart-docs/_pages/kb_en/modules/antifraud.md

 order: 21
 published: true
 ---
-The addon [AntiFraud Service Connector](https://market.x-cart.com/addons/antifraud.html#product-details-tab-description "AntiFraud Service Connector") integrates X-Cart with AntiFraud services that allows to identify online fraud using sophisticated checking algorithm and reduce chargebacks.
+The addon [AntiFraud Service Connector](https://market.x-cart.com/addons/antifraud.html#product-details-tab-description "AntiFraud Service Connector") integrates X-Cart with AntiFraud services that allow to identify online fraud using sophisticated checking algorithm and reduce chargebacks.

 When AntiFraud screening is enabled, X-Cart submits non-personal data about a new order to AntiFraud service server to calculate the risk factor.
 The following customer information is sent to our screening servers during antifraud checks: